-- 8. Tip: After 2-3 rows.
-Adjust the distance to the front wall by leaving an expansion gap of proper size.
-Always ensure that the end joints are staggered at least 12" / 30 cm, both when in the same row as when from one row to the next one. - 9.
-To lay the last row: Position a loose board exactly on top of the last row laid.
-Place another board on top, with the tongue side touching the wall.
-Draw a line along the edge of this boards, to mark the first board.
-Cut along the edge of this board to mark the first board.
-Cut along this line to obtain of the required width.
-Insert this cut board against the wall.
+9. To lay the last row: Position a loose tile exactly on top of the last row laid.
+Place another tile on top, with the tongue side touching the wall.
+Draw a line along the edge of this tiles, to mark the first tile.
+Cut along the edge of this tile to mark the first tile.
+Cut along this line to obtain the required width.
+Insert this cut tile against the wall.
 The last row should be at least 2" / 50 mm wide.
 The spacers can then be removed.

-- 10.Holes for pipes: Measure the diameter of the pipe and drill a hole that is 7/8" / 20 mm larger.
+10. Holes for pipes: Measure the diameter of the pipe and drill a hole that is 7/8" / 20 mm larger.
 Saw off a piece as shown in the figure and lay the board in place on the floor.
-Then lay the sawed-off piece in place. - 11.Door molding and skirting: Lay a board (with the decorative side down) next to the door molding and saw as shown in the figure.
+Then lay the sawed-off piece in place.

+11. Door molding and skirting: Lay a tile (with the decorative side down) next to the door molding and saw as shown in the figure.
 Then slide the floorboard under molding.